uwcartlab/MappingSDGs/README.md

 ## Archive

 This repo archives UW Cart Lab data and design materials for the book as part of the open educational resource.
-Data on the
+Data were downloaded from the United Nations SDG Indicators Database.

-These tutorials pair with the open-source book [_Mapping for a Sustainable World_](http://bit.ly/SDGbook).
+The UW Cart Lab also provides a [_Mapping for a Sustainable World: QGIS Technical Supplement_](https://github.com/uwcartlab/MappingSDGsTechnicalSupplement).